rciminera/School_District_Analysis/README.md

   The change in 9th grade math and reading scores for Thomas High School only resulted in a change only to the 9th grade math   and reading scores overall.

-  New math and reading Scores by Grade
+  New math and reading Scores by Grade:

   ![GitHubLogo](https://github.com/rciminera/School_District_Analysis/blob/main/Screen_Shots/NewMathScoresbyGrade.png)